tylerharter/cs320/f20/p5/README.md

 Yes, those aren't quite real IP addresses, as explained in the next section...

-### 2. `sort` Command
+### 2. `country` Command

+This command has two parts: sorting and adding a new country column.
+As explained why lateer, the sorting will come first.

-In this one, it's OK if you read in the complete CSV, then sort, perhaps something like this:
+It's OK if you read in the complete CSV, then sort, perhaps something like this:

 ```python